 The Waste Hierarchy Principle ranks waste disposal options from most preferable to least preferable.
-It is represented as an inverted triangle, representing the frequency of time that an option should be selected.
+It is represented as an inverted triangle, the larger portions representing the options that should be selected more frequently and disposal being a last option.

 At the top of the hierarchy, waste avoidance should be considered most often, selecting items that will create minimal waste in the future.
 Reuse is the next option when considering how to deal with an item no longer wanted.
 Recycling is the next preferable option when reuse by yourself or another person is not possible.